HIV and Sexually Transmitted Infections (STIs)

 What types of STIs are there?

-The NSW STI Programs Unit or STIPU have a range of up-to-date factsheets about STIs (many are also in community languages).
+STIPU, or the NSW STI Programs Unit have a range of up-to-date factsheets about STIs (many are also in community languages).

 Chlamydia is a sexually transmissible infection caused by bacteria.
 Most people do not have symptoms but can still transmit the infection.